 Dr. Shu Chen received his Ph.D. in Biochemical Pharmacology from the State University of New York at Buffalo in 1993.
 He came to CWRU as a Research Associate and moved on to be an Instructor and Assistant Professor in Case's Institute of Pathology.
-Presently, Dr. Chen is an Associate Professor of Pathology (2002-) and an Associate Director of the National Prion Disease Pathology Surveillance Center (2003-).
+Presently, Dr. Chen is a Professor of Pathology at the Case Western Reserve University School of Medicine.

 Alzheimer's disease (AD), Parkinson's disease (PD) and prion disease are neurodegenerative diseases characterized by neuronal cell death and accumulation of insoluble protein aggregates.
 The central theme of my research is to elucidate the molecular pathogenesis of neurodegenerative diseases in order to develop translational approaches to early diagnosis and disease-modifying therapy.
 This research focus began with our earlier studies on the biochemical properties of prion “strains” in human prion diseases, leading to the new diagnostic criteria based on both the conformers and genotype of prion protein.
 Our research has now expanded to include molecular, genetic and translational studies of more common brain disorders, including Parkinson’s disease and Alzheimer’s disease, with the current efforts devoted to the identification of biomarker and genetic modifiers of neurodegeneration.